microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Overview

 > [!IMPORTANT]
 > The Information Assistant secure deployment option assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable users to access Information Assistant capabilities.
 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
-Secure deployment is not supported when using existing Azure OpenAI Service.
+Azure ExpressRoute helps protect data during communication between your enterprise and Microsoft cloud services using private, dedicated links improving security and reliability.
+Note: Secure deployment is not supported when using existing Azure OpenAI Services.

 A secure deployment of the Information Assistant is essential when heightened levels of infrastructure security are necessary.
-It should be enabled for all production systems.
+Secure mode should be enabled for all production systems.
 Key features of a secure deployment include:

 * __Disabling Public Network Access__: Restrict external access to safeguard sensitive data.
 * __Virtual Network Protection__: Shield your system within a secure virtual network.